Home/ Blog/ Healthy Living/

 1. Move more

 Exercise doesn’t just keep you in shape, it also plays a significant role in your brain health.
 Physical activity boosts blood flow to the brain, providing it oxygen and nutrients for improved concentration, thought, learning, and memory.
-Regular exercise can reduce age-related difficulties in memory, learning, and concentration (also called cognitive decline), including dementia or Alzheimer’s.
-In fact, one study found that cognitive decline is almost twice as common among adults who are inactive compared to those who are active.
+Regular exercise can Regular exercise can reduce age-related difficulties in memory, learning, and concentration (also called cognitive decline), including dementia or Alzheimer’s.
+In fact, one study found that "cognitive decline is almost twice as common among adults who are inactive compared to those who are active."
 Other studies have shown that regular exercise can increase the volume of the hippocampus (the area of the brain associated with memory, and reverse the natural shrinkage that comes with age.
 Exercise can also help lower your blood pressure, cholesterol, and stress, which in turn can boost your mood and your mental health.
 Most adults should aim to get about 150 minutes (30 minutes 5 times a week) of physical activity a week - effort should be hard enough to raise your heart rate and make you breathe harder than normal.
 But any activity is better than none.
 If you can’t fit a full workout into your schedule, try to squeeze in a quick 10 minute walk or add more movement throughout the day with these tips.

 2. Rest up

 A regular sleep schedule is crucial to your brain’s ability to function.
 While your body may be at rest as you sleep, your brain remains active, consolidating memories so you can recall them at a later date, and clearing toxins and debris linked to dementia and Alzheimer’s.
 Inadequate sleep can negatively impact your attention, concentration, learning, judgment, and decision-making, as well as increase your chance of developing dementia, so it’s important to prioritize good sleep hygiene.
 To improve your brain health, cognition, and memory, try to go to bed at the same time each night, and aim for at least 7 to 8 hours of sleep.
 Need help revamping your sleep cycle?
-Find more tips and tricks here.
+Find more sleep tips and tricks here.

 3. Eat well